SLColonies/Public/_docs/introduction.md

 This is the same if you grab yourself a new player HUD.
 You wont lose your tools and hard work.
 The HUD will communicate with a region server and send you all the tools again as soon as you wear it.
 Ensure you are on an [SL Colonies](https://meter.slcolonies.com) land though.

+### Money Bag
+Finally we have the Money Bag.
+This is a simply button which works like the [give](https://slcolonies.com/docs/introduction/#give) in the [inventory bag](https://slcolonies.com/docs/introduction/#inventory-bag) section of the HUD.

+When you click on it, it will scan the area for other avatars nearby.
+When you click on an avatar, you can then decide to send them the coin directly.
+This is not the same as [trade](https://slcolonies.com/docs/introduction/#trade), treat this as giving a gift of coin to the other player.